Skip to content

 • Which data to access (database, table, container filters)

-• Field mappings (which fields to query, their types, display names)
+• Column mappings (which columns to query, their types, display names)

-• Special field roles (time field, severity field)
+• Special column roles (time column, severity column)

 • Query capabilities (autocomplete, suggestions, raw queries)